 If you are a museum dweller, you can purchase a separate Museum Card, priced at 28 Francs for 24 hours and 48 Francs for 48 hours, giving you free access to all museums and collections in the city.

 Where to Stay in Bern

 Hotels in Bern are plenty, despite it’s compact size.
 I stayed in Hotel Allegro, a 4* property just across the river from the Old Town and less than five minutes walk to the clock tower (although it’s also connected by the tram).

 Getting Around Bern

-Day trips to areas like the Emmental Valley are easily accessible due to the great train network system.
-Day Saver Tickets mean you can flexible with timings going to and from Bern to nearby stations.
+Day trips from Bern to areas like the Emmental Valley are easily accessible due to the great train network system.
+Day Saver Tickets mean you can flexible with timings going to and from Bern train station to nearby stops.

 For more information on Bern city including tours and excursions, visit the comprehensive tourism website.

 I was invited by Bern Tourism and Switzerland Tourism to uncover the city of Bern in my style – seeking out cultural and historical highlights, while highlighting the accessible adventure activities in and around the city (in conjunction with Emmental Tourism).
 All opinions remain my own, in changing the perceptions of an underrated European capital.